-To analyze the model we take the perspective of a regulator.
-The regulator compares a market with a PA, as in the game defined above, with a market in which no PA is admitted.
+To analyze the model we take the perspective of a regulator who compares a market with a PA, as in the game defined above, with a market in which no PA is admitted.
+The regulator maximizes welfare which coincides with maximizing decision quality in our setup.
 We will assume that costs of information acquisition, be it fee f or costs c, are relatively small compared to benefits on decision quality.
 Hence, when shareholders have to trade off costs of information acquisition with benefits of higher firm value, we will assume that the latter dominates.
 When there are two strategies with the same decision quality, then shareholders strictly prefer the one with lower costs, as we assume that costs are strictly positive.
 The quality of corporate decisions is measured by $\Pi(\sigma)$ , the ex ante probability that the decision will match the true state.
 In what follows, all proofs are relegated to Appendix A.